3neti/ayuda-docs/docs/benefits-beneficiaries.md

 **Profile:** Rice farmer in remote barangay, basic phone, limited digital experience

 **Experience:**
-1. Receives SMS: "You have ₱50,000 SADP ayuda.
+1. Receives SMS: "You have ₱50,000 UDDF ayuda.
 Code: VCH-xxx.
 Valid 90 days."
 2. Visits barangay hall for printed voucher and instructions
 3. Redeems at local cooperative for fertilizer and seeds
 4. Receives cash balance from cooperative